-Service-Learning and Volunteerism

-Bush Student Center, main level, MS-A1735 Staff offices at 742 Snelling Avenue Sharon Jaffe, coordinator of Service-Learning, 651-523-2483 Megan Anderson, coordinator for Hancock-Hamline Collaboration, 651-523-2836 www.hamline.edu/oslv
+Civic Engagement and Service Learning MS-A1735 Staff offices at 742 Snelling Avenue 651-523-2483 www.hamline.edu/oslv

-Service-Learning means learning to participate in, and contribute to, community.
-The Office of Service-Learning and Volunteerism, OSLV, offers the Community Service Investigation spring break service-learning trips on topics of economic and racial justice; Election Action; projects on hunger and homelessness; and city Serve.
-OSLV also connects to the Hancock Elementary School/Hamline University Collaboration.
+Service Learning means learning to participate in, and contribute to, community.
+The Office offers the Community Service Investigation spring break service-learning trips on topics of economic and racial justice; Election Action; projects on hunger and homelessness; and city Serve.
+Civic Engagement and Service Learning also connects to the Hancock Elementary School/Hamline University Collaboration.